gagan-utreja/Demo/PITCHME.md

 - Security
 ---
 - Inventory
-- Kiosk mode
 - Location services
-- Help desk
+- Help desk : Screen Capture
 ---
 ###### KNOX Premium SDK
 - Knox containers You can create a secure container to protect corporate apps and data from potential malware outside the container.
 You can also fully control, manage, and restrict interactions between apps inside and outside the container.